Nashville Hot Chicken Sandwiches

 7. Assemble the sandwiches.
 Place the chicken, slaw and pickled on each brioche bottom bun, top with the other half and put a skewer through.

-Why Baking Fried Chicken is Better than Frying.
+Why Baking Fried Chicken is Better than Frying

-• Less oil and easier cleanup.
+Less oil and easier cleanup.
 That being said, I think this really only works for a recipe like this.
 Classic fried chicken needs to be fried but I like baking for sandwiches or chicken tenders.
 You’ll never get the same craggy fried chicken skin baking so if I’m making classic fried chicken with bone-in pieces I stick to the classic deep or pan fried method.

-• Make these as sliders like I’ve used them here or you can use larger pieces of chicken and make full sized sandwiches.
+Size matters.
+Make these as sliders like I’ve used them here or you can use larger pieces of chicken and make full sized sandwiches.

-• The pickles and slaw are key, the brightness cuts through the spice and richness of the chicken.
-Make the slaw the day before if you’d like to save on time the day of.
+Add Briny Things.
+The pickles and slaw are key, the brightness cuts through the spice and richness of the chicken.

-5 from 3 votes
+5 from 4 votes

-Baked Nashville Hot Chicken Sliders
+Baked Nashville Hot Chicken Sandwiches

 Prep: 15 minutes